crow0085/Dwarven-Realms-Armory/README.md

 # Dwarven Realms Armory Twitch Extension

-This is a twitch extension for viwers to see the streamers current gear on dwarven realms fetched directly from API.
+This is a twitch extension for viewers to see the streamers current gear on dwarven realms fetched directly from API.
+All files are in the root of repo as Twitch does not allow for subfolders